 Another well-researched principle for managing anger in marital conflict is the willingness to accept influence from one’s spouse.
 Gottman (2009) says “If you don’t accept some influence, then you become an obstacle and people find a way around you and you have no power.”
 This is an area that I have had to work on our thirty-two years of marriage.
 My wife reports that I have improved in this area.
 Sometimes it is hard to recognize our own stubbornness and defensiveness because it may be hidden in strengths like perseverance.
 Going for marriage counselling from time to time can be a real strength, though it is challenging to motivate both partners to be willing to go.
 We have many couples in our congregation whose marriages have been deeply restored through a willingness to do the hard work of going to a professional marriage counsellor.
 The particular clinical counsellor that we make the most use of in our church is Bonnie Chatwin who is both a nurse and a clinical counsellor trained at Trinity Western University.
 I have been invited in a number of times by Bonnie and the couple to co-counsel in particularly challenging situations.
 One of my greatest joys each Sunday is to see couples in church whose marriages were over, but they did the hard work with a counsellor that enabled them to find new ways to rebuild their marriages and to handle anger more effectively.

-In our local congregation, I have seen some couples who refused counselling because they thought that it would be too expensive, only to spend far more on a divorce settlement.
+I have seen some couples who refused counselling because they thought that it would be too expensive, only to spend far more on a divorce settlement.
 I can think of a case where a successful entrepreneur was so devastated by the divorce that years later, he is still trying to rebuild his life and his career.
 Bray, J. & Jouriles, E. (1996) confirmed that marriage counselling actually saves couples money compared to the costs of divorce and the medical costs associated with the reduced health of couples involved in marriage breakdowns.
 Sadly though marital counselling is cost-efficient, many insurance plans do not reimburse for martial therapy.
-Several couples in our church have initially experienced great resistance from their insurance company over the area of paying for marriage counselling.
+Several couples I know have initially experienced great resistance from their insurance company over the area of paying for marriage counselling.
 Thankfully this was often positively resolved.

 Sometimes Christian couples on the North Shore are suspicious of counselling in general, based on horror stories that they may have heard from others.
 Not all counselors have the same professional competence or sensitivity to the Judeo-Christian values.
 By the time that a man may be ready to go for counselling, the woman may have already emotionally detached years before.
 She may not have physically moved out, but she is no longer there.
 Both husbands and wives on the North Shore often stonewall each other as to whether they are willing to try out marriage counselling.
 Many men see counselling as an admission of weakness, neediness and failure.
 I see it as an act of great courage that will reap great benefits if the couple does not give up.
 Sometimes just when the couple are making progress in their counselling and the woman feels safe enough to finally open up, the man will pull the plug and claim that the counsellor is biased towards the wife.
 “I will never go back to counselling”, a man told me.
 “We will just live as roommates”.
 I encouraged this individual to rethink his stance.
 Because many people on the North Shore are wealthy and successful, they are used to getting their own way all the time.
 Dominating their spouse from a power position does not work these days, especially as women have the ability nowadays to be financially independent.